XuzhouHuang/AAD-in-Azure-China/Configure Azure China MFA as Auth provider on AD FS.md

-# Configure Azure China MFA as MFA provider on AD FS
+# Configure Azure China MFA as Auth provider on AD FS

 ## Step 1 - Generate a certificate for Azure MFA on each AD FS server